 - The bye-law provision pertaining to Parking “RIGHTS” is a gross violation of the various BMC & Fire act rules and has got no force of law, in Court of Law.

 - Can the Managing Committee refuse to allot parking space to its members?

 Parking space number is decided on the Lay-Out Plan (LOP) as approved by the civic body (BMC).
 It is also under the Development Control Rules and under the Fire Act rules.
 The managing committee has to adhere to these and basis that allot parking spaces.

 - What are the typical parking charges?

 The typical parking charges are laid down by the general body.
 They may range from Rs.
-10 to Rs.
-10,000 per month.
+10/- to Rs.
+10,000/- per month.
 It also depends on the type of vehicle i.e. 2 wheeler, 4 wheeler and so on.
 It is applicable only to registered members.
+This can happen when a resolution is passed in the General Body Meeting to do so.
 You can read the guide to maintenance charge calculation in one of our blogs.

 - Who is responsible for the maintenance of the parking space?

 The Managing Committee is responsible for the maintenance of the parking space.
 Its upkeep and safety of the vehicles has to be ensured by the managing committee members.
 They also have to provide common area lights and security for the members and the vehicles.

 Many societies may impose refundable security deposits for car parking spaces ranging from Rs.
 50,000/- to Rs.
 5,00,000/-.
 However it is important to note that Parking spaces are common areas and hence deposits cannot be collected even if it is passed in the General Body Meeting.
 MCS Rule 39 restricts these rights of society to raise funds.

 You can always raise a ticket on your ADDA software to inform the managing committee if you are facing issues with regards to your vehicle parking.